Outline#

 Concurrent ATC#

 To make the ATC network blazingly fast, you will need to extend your implementation to be able to handle concurrent client connections.
-There are two main places where concurrency can be applied in this network - in the controller and in the airport nodes.
+There are two main places where concurrency can be applied in this network - in the controller and in the station nodes.

 Multi-Threaded Controller#